PS2207/HACKTHON_lifeinweeks-backend/README.md

 🔹 Delete Event:
 DELETE http://localhost:8081/api/event/user/1/2/delete
 ___________________________________________________________________________________________________
-🔒 Notes on Security:
+Notes on Security:
-Since using httpBasic() in SecurityConfig, every request must include Basic Auth credentials.
-Later, we can also switch to JWT for token-based authentication if preferred.
+We can use httpBasic() in the project for security. we can also switch to JWT for token-based authentication if preferred.
 Note: JWT is better for modern APIs (especially for Angular frontend).

-(Use same Basic Auth)